elmarsto/sbstr8/continuity.md

  1. Generate feeds as route under `/pages` comme il faut.
 It should access routing information passed into `getStaticProps()` or `getServerSideProps()`.
  2. `/pages/post/` should be where posts live, as regular pages.
 It should be possible to access the list of pages under a particular directory at either build time or serve time.

+# 2023-04-08

+1. Moved to apps structure (https://beta.nextjs.org/docs/routing)
+2. Tried to fix RSS but TBH it’s cutting against the grain to try to make arbitrary xml with React/Next.
+TODO: go back to `npm i feed`
+3. Make an API endpoint for returning a list of posts.
+4. Call this endpoint from home and also from the rss page
+5. Use route handlers https://beta.nextjs.org/docs/routing/route-handlers for returning the rss